Doi Inthanon National Park

 Located near the Royal Pagodas, the Hmong Market is a vibrant spot where visitors can purchase local products, including fresh produce, handmade crafts, and souvenirs.
 The market is run by the Hmong people, who are known for their colorful traditional clothing and intricate embroidery.
 It’s a great place to experience the local culture and pick up some unique mementos.

-Trekking Adventures: Trails of Doi Inthanon
+Trekking and Nature Trails in Doi Inthanon National Park

 Doi Inthanon is a trekker’s paradise, offering trails that range from easy walks to more challenging hikes.
 Each trail offers a unique experience, showcasing the park’s natural beauty and diverse ecosystems.